dellytools/delly/README.md

 * Visualization of SVs
 You may want to try out [wally](https://github.com/tobiasrausch/wally) to plot candidate structural variants.
 The paired-end coloring is explained in [wally's README](https://github.com/tobiasrausch/wally#paired-end-view) file.

-* What is the smallest SV size Delly can call?
-For short-reads, this depends on the sharpness of the insert size distribution.
-For an insert size of 200-300bp with a 20-30bp standard deviation, Delly starts to call reliable SVs >=300bp.
-Delly also supports calling of small InDels using soft-clipped reads only, the smallest SV size called is 15bp.
-For long-reads, delly calls SVs >=30bp.

 * Can Delly be used on a non-diploid genome?
-Yes and no. The SV site discovery works for any ploidy.
-However, Delly's genotyping model assumes diploidy (hom. reference, het. and hom. alternative).
+The SV site discovery works for any ploidy.
+However, Delly's genotyping model assumes a ploidy of 2.
 The CNV calling allows to set the baseline ploidy on the command-line.

 * Delly is running too slowly what can I do?
-You should exclude telomere and centromere regions and also all unplaced contigs (`-x` command-line option).
+For short-reads, you should exclude telomere and centromere regions and also all unplaced contigs (`-x` command-line option).
 In addition, you can filter input reads more stringently using -q 20 and -s 15.
 Lastly, `-z` can be set to 5 for high-coverage data.

-* Are non-unique alignments, multi-mappings and/or multiple split-read alignments allowed?
-Delly expects two alignment records in the bam file for every paired-end, one for the first and one for the second read.
-Multiple split-read alignment records of a given read are allowed if and only if one of them is a primary alignment whereas all others are marked as secondary or supplementary.
-This is the default for bwa, minimap2 and many other aligners.

 * What pre-processing of BAM/CRAM files is required?
 BAM/CRAM files need to be sorted, indexed and ideally duplicate marked.

 * Usage/discussion mailing list?
 There is a delly discussion group [delly-users](http://groups.google.com/d/forum/delly-users).

-* Docker/Singularity support?
-There is a delly [docker container](https://hub.docker.com/r/dellytools/delly/) and [singularity container (*.sif file)](https://github.com/dellytools/delly/releases) available.

 * How can I compute a mappability map?
 A basic mappability map can be built using [dicey](https://github.com/gear-genomics/dicey), [samtools](https://github.com/samtools/samtools) and [bwa](https://github.com/lh3/bwa) with the below commands (as an example for the sacCer3 reference):